zsj16/zsj16.github.io/contents/publications.md

-<strong>Gomoku battle system UCAS</strong>\
+<strong>Gomoku battle system UCAS</strong>

-C PROGRAMMiNG COURSE Nov.2024\
+C PROGRAMMiNG COURSE Nov.2024

 • supports both human‑vs‑human and human‑vs‑computer modes.
 The AI program uses a ranking algorithm.
-The graphical inter‑face is implemented using EasyX.\
+The graphical inter‑face is implemented using EasyX.

-<strong>“Skull Jump” Mini Program UCAS</strong>\
+<strong>“Skull Jump” Mini Program UCAS</strong>

-iNTRODUCTORY COMPUTER SCiENCE COURSE Jun.
-2024\
+INTRODUCTORY COMPUTER SCiENCE COURSE Jun.
+2024

 • It involves the use of Go language and Javascript.
-The rules are very simple, and the music is quite catchy.\
+The rules are very simple, and the music is quite catchy.

-<strong>A Regular Tetrahedron‑shaped Robot with Side‑flipping Capability Beijing No.8 High School</strong>\
+<strong>A Regular Tetrahedron‑shaped Robot with Side‑flipping Capability Beijing No.8 High School</strong>

 ADViSED BY PROFESSOR LiNG LiU AND RONG LiU Jul.
 2021 ‑ Feb.
-2023\
+2023

 • An innovative robot I designed myself!
 Its structure is a regular tetrahedron, consisting of a central connector, four steel shafts,and omnidirectional wheels.
 The central connector is created using SolidWorks and 3D printing.
-It can keep moving even after tipping over, move in three directions on a plane, spin, go downstairs, and switch between high and low speeds.\
+It can keep moving even after tipping over, move in three directions on a plane, spin, go downstairs, and switch between high and low speeds.